The affordable education loan option

-The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities was in the city yesterday to hear what local people would like when it comes to public holidays.
+The Commission for the Promotion and Protection of the Rights of Cultural, Religious and Linguistic Communities was in the city on Thursday to hear what local people would like when it comes to public holidays.

 The hearings are part of a national roadshow investigating public opinion on public holidays.
 They follow several complaints that the current list of holidays favour Christians in a secular country.